sguox002/leetcode/leetcode-all.md

         return piles.size();
     }
 ```
+<<-646	Maximum Length of Pair Chain    		52.4%	Medium
+given a list of intervals, (a,b) (c,d) can be chained if b<c.
+return the length of longest chain.
+longest increasing sequence: dp[i] is the max length ending ith pair.
+->>
 <<-960	Delete Columns to Make Sorted III    		54.0%	Hard
 a list of word, (can treat as a 2d matrix) return the min number of columns to delete making every row sorted.
 LIS problem.